 Please don’t start going through your roster of manuscripts and offering up everything else you’ve ever written unless you can categorically say that the quality is a huge improvement (and if it is, why not just send that in the first place?).
 Instead, hone your craft, get opinions from readers you trust and query around after some time has passed and you’re confident that your work is stronger.

-The Rage: “You are the stupidest/most incompetent/ugliest/smelliest person in the world and you are missing out on MILLIONS, LITERALLY MILLIONS of dollars by rejecting my genius opus.
+“You are the stupidest/most incompetent/ugliest/smelliest person in the world and you are missing out on MILLIONS, LITERALLY MILLIONS of dollars by rejecting my genius opus.
 I thought you were one of the smart ones and could recognize brilliance when you saw it.
 Well I guess I was wrong.”

 Long story short?
-Don’t take a rejection to mean that the door’s wide open for everything you’ve ever written and don’t be a psycho.
+Don’t take a publishing rejection to mean that the door’s wide open for everything you’ve ever written and don’t be a psycho.

-What are the two preferred responses to a rejection?
+What are the two preferred rejection responses?

 - “Thanks for reading!”